 Oral medicine is the eleventh dental specialty recognized by the American Dental Association (ADA).
 The scope of oral medicine practice is wide and includes management of patients with a variety of orofacial concerns and local manifestations of systemic conditions.

 Most of the plain images obtained in a dental practice are digital, captured via either solid state (charge-coupled device/complementary metal–oxide–semiconductor) or storage phosphor–based (photostimulable phosphor sensors) using intraoral x-ray machines.
 Digital panoramic radiographs commonly are obtained as a first-line radiographic examination if patients are unable to open their mouth or otherwise cannot tolerate intraoral imaging.
 The resolution of panoramic radiographs is 4 line pairs per millimeter (lppm) to 5 lppm, far less than intraoral digital radiographs (7–24 lppm).
+Check on ce for paramedics.

 Digital skull views (extraoral) also can be obtained in any practice setting provided there is a dedicated cephalostat unit attached to the x-ray machine.
 The extraoral unit can be either a panoramic x-ray machine or a cone beam computed tomography (CBCT) machine with a cephalostat arm extension.
 Lateral oblique views are obtained at the hospital to view the body of the mandible and the condyles bilaterally if a panoramic radiograph machine is not available, although, in general, they are considered obsolete.